Pacatro/UcoRecSys/README.md

 # UcoRecSys

+> [!NOTE]
+> Most of the project is written in Spanish, only this repository has been translated into English.

 This repository is part of the Bachelor’s Thesis (TFG) by Francisco de Paula Algar Muñoz at the University of Córdoba (UCO), titled: **_Application of Recommendation Systems in Educational Environments_** ([PDF](./Memoria_TFG.pdf)).

 The goal of this project is to develop a recommendation system for e-learning based on a benchmark dataset, allowing evaluation of its performance compared to previous models.